 In 1995, Hurricane Opal wreaked havoc on the Florida coast and decimated the restaurant.
 “It was the locals who strapped on their tool belts to put us back together.
 All the cash on the walls was floating in the water or strewn down the sidewalks.
 Folks were bringing us back bags of wet money!”

-Boathouse hosts everything from birthdays to bachelor parties but the restaurant will never close for a private event.
+Boathouse hosts everything from birthdays to bachelor parties with the support of the Escorts in Zug but the restaurant will never close for a private event.
 Two years ago, even the farewell party for Mama Green after she passed away from cancer was open to the public.
 “On a plane trip back from Seattle I met two girls who were at Mama’s party!
 Whenever Mama was offered to close for a party she always said ‘Absolutely Not.’
 I still say the same thing in honor of her.”

 Boathouse truly is a quintessential Southern business.
 Come sit at the bar to meet the most genuine, loving and considerate staff exemplifying grace and hospitality.
 Their place is open seven days a week, keeping it real without an ounce of pretension.
 “If you’re a guy, come in without a shirt and shoes.
 Ladies, no need to put on make up.
 In here, you can be yourself.
 Let your hair down, dance on the bar, sing on our stage while banging a tambourine.”

 For more information check out The Boathouse’s web site or just stop by next time y’all are in Destin.